 Is auditioning a part of the application process?

-I'm interested in performance.
+I'm only interested in performance.
 Why are you making me take lighting design (and dramaturgy classes, and tech crew credits, and...)?

 See our Major page to learn about different areas of theater you can study here.